TheBrooks/ascii-mirror/README.md

 # See yourself in ASCII vision

 clone repo
-run `npm install`
-run `http-server -c-1`
-open localhost:8080 in browser
+switch into repo `cd ascii-mirror` run `npm install` run `npm run start` open localhost:8080 in (currently only a Chrome) browser